 Bright, beautiful, lush and full, or delicate, pale and light as air — sugar flower mania continues to explode in the wedding cake industry as cake designers from all over hone their skills creating intricate and spot-on sugar imitations of favorite flowers, creating incredible sugar flower wedding cakes.

 What are the benefits of sugar flowers on your wedding cake?
 I think the No. 1 reason is that you just won’t have to worry about a heat-drenched wilting rose or potential little bugs on your cake.
-A sugar flower made of gum paste (for a gum paste that’s boasts perfect consistency for sugar flowers, try this Gum Paste Recipe) should be properly wired and held in place to give the appearance of a fully-in-bloom, rich-in-hue rose or perfect-petaled peony.
+A sugar flower made of gum paste (for a gum paste that’s boasts perfect consistency for sugar flowers, try a Gum Paste Recipe) should be properly wired and held in place to give the appearance of a fully-in-bloom, rich-in-hue rose or perfect-petaled peony.

 Now, how about some eye candy?
 Here’s an inspiring collection of our favorite sugar flower cakes.

-Photo via Bluprint instructor James Roselle
+Photo via Craftsy instructor James Roselle

 Spring and summer flowers tulip and poppy cake: